Kevin Munson

-Kevin Lee Munson (born January 3, 1989) is an American professional baseball pitcher who is currently a free agent.
+Kevin Lee Munson (born January 3, 1989) is an American former professional baseball pitcher.
 Before beginning his professional career, Munson attended James Madison University and played college baseball for the James Madison Dukes.
-He was drafted by the Arizona Diamondbacks, and selected by the Philadelphia Phillies from the Diamondbacks in the 2013 Rule 5 Draft.
+He was drafted by the Arizona Diamondbacks, and selected by the Philadelphia Phillies in the 2013 Rule 5 draft.

 Career

 Amateur

 Munson attended Cave Spring High School in Roanoke, Virginia.
 He then enrolled at James Madison University, where he played college baseball for the James Madison Dukes baseball team.
 Munson played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League in 2009, was named a league all-star, and helped lead Bourne to the league title.
 After the 2010 season, he was named the Colonial Athletic Association's pitcher of the year and a third team All-American by Collegiate Baseball Newspaper.

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Munson in the fourth round of the 2010 MLB Draft, with the 121st selection.
 He signed with the Diamondbacks, receiving a $243,000 signing bonus.
 After the 2011 and 2012 seasons, the Diamondbacks sent him to the Arizona Fall League.
-By 2013, he reached Class AAA, the highest level of minor league baseball, where he pitched for the Reno Aces.
+By 2013, he reached Triple–A, the highest level of minor league baseball, where he pitched for the Reno Aces.
 Mike Parrott, Reno's pitching coach, said Munson is "a good candidate to [at] some time be called up to the big leagues next year.".